-Using two solutions raises the question about data consistency and integrity.
+Using two or more solutions raises the question about data consistency and integrity.
 Management needs to have one, reliable, accurate source of information regarding the IT infrastructure.
 If hardware devices, including network infrastructure components such as switches and routers, are omitted then decisions regarding upgrades, and disposals are impacted.
 If software licenses and installations are missed, software license compliance is impacted.
 Manual reconciliations of two systems are difficult, time consuming, and prone to errors.

 However, this needs not be a concern.
 A competent ITAM solution will utilize the data collected by the SMT and combine it with the discovery and inventory data, eliminating duplicates and providing a complete detailed inventory of the network.
 Moreover, an agent-less ITAM solution will scan every device detected and will report those devices without an agent, or in which the agent has been removed or is corrupted.
 Where an SMT solution may report the make, model and quantity of the discovered devices, the ITAM solution will report the discovery date, asset type, serial number, description, asset number (bar code), OS version, disk space, processor type, physical location and user name.
 The following Venn diagram illustrates the real benefit of using an ITAM solution in conjunction with a systems management tool.

 The same applies to software.
 Consider the following SCCM report: